Get The Help And Results You Need After An Injury

 What is Temporary Total Disability?

 Temporary total disability is the benefit paid to an injured worker to replace lost income due to a work injury.
 You are entitled to receive temporary total disability, or TTD, if you are unable to return to your former position of employment due to the injury.
-An injured worker may also be entitled to TTD if he/she is released to return to work with restrictions and the employer cannot accommodate the restrictions.
+You may also be entitled to TTD if you are released to return to work with restrictions and your employer cannot accommodate the restrictions.

 Medical expenses related to a work injury are payable regardless of how much time is missed from work.
 Payment of TTD depends on how much time you missed from work.